-Tool Upload component (ndupload) Example -o SourceRemove -o SourceRemove=False
+- -o SourceRemove - -o SourceRemove=False

 Installed by Code internals, or manual configuration Computer preference [Registry]\ManageSoft\Uploader\CurrentVersion

 SSLCACertificateFile

 SSLCACertificateFile, available only for UNIX-like platforms, gives the path and file name for the file that concatenates all trusted certificates in the chain to the Certificate Authority.
 For details about the file format, see Agent third-party deployment: HTTPS CA Certificate File Format (UNIX).